johnroutledge/milestone-project-4/readme/deployment/DEPLOYMENT.md

 ```
 7. Click on next until you get to 'review the policy', give it a name and a description and click 'create'.
 8. Back on the policy page, navigate to 'user groups' and click 'manage group name'
-9. Click 'Attach policies'm then search for and select the policy you created in step 8 above.
+9. Click 'Attach policies' then search for and select the policy you created in step 8 above.
 10. Next, click 'users' from the menu, then 'add user' and give it a relevant name.
-11. Give this user 'programatic access' and add it to the newly created group.
+11. Give this user 'programmatic access' and add it to the newly created group.
 13. Click through 'next' and then 'create user'.
 13. Finally, make sure to download the .csv file you see there and save it.
 This file contains essential secret keys.